Arjun-G-04/delta-web-3/README.md

 - Set up basic components for home page

 ## Database
 I am using **MySQL** for managing the database.
-It is a widely used for implementing relational databases.
+It is widely used for implementing relational databases.

 # Objectives
 ## Normal Mode